Film and Video

 Early Newfoundland Film

 There's evidence of Newfoundlanders shooting film and newsreel footage as far back as 1904.
-The most famous of the early Newfoundland film makers was Captain Bob Bartlett, who toured the United States in the 1930s with documentaries of his sea-faring adventures.
+The most famous of these early film makers was Captain Bob Bartlett, who toured the United States in the 1930s with documentaries of his sea-faring adventures.
 The island was occasionally a shooting location for feature films such as The Viking, a 1931 Hollywood adventure made during the seal hunt.
 Following Confederation numerous documentaries and nature films were made in the province, usually by visiting film crews.

 The Adventures of Faustus Bidgood